 Diamond’s rant veered worryingly towards the right-wing politics he evidently espoused.
 He held strong opinions on drugs and drug culture and I was left in no doubt that he vehemently disapproved of the use of all recreational drugs and had no time for those who used them.
 He had no time for anti-war protesters either, and thought John Lennon should be deported, sent back to England where he came from.

 Diamond, permatanned, was wearing white jeans and an unbuttoned white shirt with the collar turned up, and he had an ostentatious gold medallion around his neck.
 I’d done my research on him but he soon became impatient with my questions about his early years as a writer in the era of the Brill Building.
 He wanted to talk about his recent gold and platinum albums and the vast crowds that were attending his concerts at Forest Hills, two shows in one day no less.
 Even more he wanted me out of the way, and when the rising sharpness of his tone indicated that the meeting was over I was summarily dismissed.
-The interview had lasted less than half an hour.
+I'd been promised an hour with him but the interview had lasted just over half an hour.
 In truth I was glad to leave.

 A few weeks later I was much amused to read in the newspapers that during a police raid on his house in Holmby Hills, a suburb of Los Angeles, marijuana had been found.
 So Neil Diamond was a hypocrite as well.